Nagendra07-moh/ZellerAssesmentNagendra/README.md

 - Hook tests ensure proper data fetching and state management
 - Integration tests validate the complete workflow

-## Development Notes

-- The application uses a mock server for development, but can be connected to a real backend
-- The 10.0.2.2 address is used in the API configuration to allow Android emulators to connect to the host machine

 ## Future Enhancements

 - Add customer creation functionality